-In this post, we will see how to enable, show and view Hidden Devices in Device Manager of Windows 11/10 using Command Prompt.
-When you do this, the Device Manager will show old, unused, previous, hidden or Non-present devices.
-Non-present devices are those old, unused, previous, hidden devices that were once installed, but are now no longer attached to the computer.
+In this post, we will see how to enable, show and view Hidden Devices as well as Non-present Devices in Device Manager of Windows 11/10.
+When you do this, the Device Manager will show old, unused, previous, hidden nd Non-present devices.

 The Windows Device Manager helps you uninstall, disable, roll back, update Device Drivers in Windows.
 It displays details about the currently installed and connected Plug and Play devices.

-Show Hidden Non-present devices in Device Manager
+How to show Non-present devices in Device Manager in Windows 11

 To show non-present devices in Windows 11/10, using Device Manager, open an elevated command prompt window, type the following and hit Enter: